Home » Posts tagged 'clusterfuck nation' (Page 5)

 The Old Songs

-What if the fun and games of 2017 are over?
+The Old Songs What if the fun and games of 2017 are over?
 The hidden message behind the sexual harassment freak show of recent weeks is that nothing else is sufficiently serious to occupy the nation’s attention.
-We’re living in the Year of Suspended Reality, stuck in the sideshow and missing the three-ring circus next door in the big tent.
+We’re living in the Year of Suspended Reality, stuck in the sideshow and missing the three-ring circus next […]

 Spanking the Monkey

-The hysteria manufacturing business formerly known as the news media is enjoying multiple orgasms this morning in the outing of notoriously vulgar comedian Louis CK for exactly the sort of vulgar behavior offstage that he riffed about onstage.
+Spanking the Monkey The hysteria manufacturing business formerly known as the news media is enjoying multiple orgasms this morning in the outing of notoriously vulgar comedian Louis CK for exactly the sort of vulgar behavior offstage that he riffed about onstage.
 What a surprise.
-We also learn today that Jeremy Piven, beloved and admired for his role as a bimbo-berating Hollywood agent in the HBO comedy Entourage, is alleged to have groped a starlet in his trailer.
-Or was he just doggedly staying in character between set-ups?
-And what was she doing there, anyway?
-Stopping by to share the everything bagel with jalapeño cream cheese that she picked up at craft services?
+We also learn today that Jeremy Piven, beloved and admired for […]

 What Could Go Wrong?

-Everybody and his uncle, and his uncle’s mother’s uncle, believes that the stock markets will be zooming to new record highs this week, and probably so, because it is the time of year to fatten up, just as the Thanksgiving turkeys are happily fattening up — prior to their mass slaughter.
+What Could Go Wrong?
+Everybody and his uncle, and his uncle’s mother’s uncle, believes that the stock markets will be zooming to new record highs this week, and probably so, because it is the time of year to fatten up, just as the Thanksgiving turkeys are happily fattening up — prior to their mass slaughter. […]

 Into the Cold and Dark